What is Pelvic Congestion Syndrome?

-- Ovarian vein reflux or reverse flow when one way valves no longer function and blood flows backwards into the pelvis.
+- Ovarian Vein Reflux.
+Also known as reverse flow can cause PCS when one way valves no longer function.
+This causes blood to flow backwards into the pelvis.

-- The left kidney vein is blocked This is because the left ovarian vein drains into the left kidney vein.
-The blood flow is diverted into other veins, most commonly the ovarian vein.
-This damages the ovarian vein valves and makes varicose veins in the pelvis.
-This kidney vein blockage can also cause left flank pain or blood or protein in the urine( Nutcracker Syndrome).
+- Nutcracker Syndrome.
+This occurs when your left kidney vein is blocked.
+When the left ovarian vein drains into the left kidney vein the blood flow is diverted into other veins, most commonly the ovarian vein.
+This damages the ovarian vein valves and causes varicose veins to form in the pelvis.
+This kidney vein blockage can also cause left flank pain or blood or protein in the urine.

 Schedule a Consultation